 He is a graduate of the Air Command and Staff College and holds a master's degree in computer science from the Naval Postgraduate School.
 He also completed a National Security Fellowship at the Harvard Kennedy School.

 Over his career, he has operated in both the Atlantic and Pacific fleets in ships ranging from destroyers to aircraft carriers.
-His assignments include duty aboard USS South Carolina (CGN 37), USS Fife (DD 991), and USS Dwight D. Eisenhower (CVN 69), and command of USS Benfold (DDG 65) and Destroyer Squadron 18.
+His assignments include duty aboard USS South Carolina (CGN 37), USS Fife (DD 991) and USS Dwight D. Eisenhower (CVN 69), as well as command of USS Benfold (DDG 65) and Destroyer Squadron (DESRON) 18.

-He is a recipient of various personal and campaign awards including the Distinguished Service Medal (3 awards), the Defense Superior Service Medal, and the Legion of Merit (3 awards).
+He is a recipient of various personal and campaign awards, including the Distinguished Service Medal (three awards), the Defense Superior Service Medal and the Legion of Merit (three awards).